 Continue to concentrate on non-traditional modes of travel, including pedestrian, bicycle, and mass transit.
 Plans and recommendations for sidewalks, trails, and connections will be developed and the expansion and/or improvements to mass (public) transit systems will be supported.
-The area Bike/Ped Plan will be updated as needed.
+The area Bike/Ped Plan will be updated and will be followed to carry out capital projects - identified this spring.
 (MTPO, LENOWISCO PDC, TDOT, VDOT, DRPT, MEOC/MET, KATS, NET Trans)